Tdpro1612/data_tutirial/readme.md

 ![anh13](https://github.com/Tdpro1612/tutorial_data_science/blob/f384eb9f4916096c0123f19661acad7151a5a67e/dt/anh13.jpg)

-the rate of label is imbalance
+the rate of label is imbalance,we use random Over sample to get more the values of data is less than

 ```
 from imblearn.over_sampling import RandomOverSampler